boshtannik/embedded-nano-mesh/README.md

 The `receive` method optionally returns received data in a `PacketDataBytes` instance in case if that packet was previously received by this exact device.
-It does not matter if that data was sent via `broadcast`, `send_to_exact`, `ping_pong` or `send_with_transaction` method because anyway it will be available via `receive` method.
+It does not matter if that data was sent via `broadcast`, `send_to_exact`, `ping_pong` or `send_with_transaction` method because anyway it was sent to that exact device.
 The way that packet was sent to this device can be checked in `special_state` field of returned value.
 Field shall contain `PacketState` enum instance.